EB 5 Immigration Attorney

 To qualify for the EB-5 investor visa program, investors must prove that their financial involvement will benefit the U.S. economy in some way.
 Additionally, they must either:

-- Invest $1 million in either an existing or new commercial enterprise or business in the U.S. designed to create at least ten full-time
+Invest $1,050,000 in either an existing or new commercial enterprise or business in the U.S. designed to create at least ten full-time

-The amount of money that is needed for investment was lowered in June 2021.
+The amount of money that is needed for investment (minimum investment amounts or capital investment) was lowered in June 2021.
 Before that, the minimum investment amount in a Targeted Employment Area (TEA) was $900,000, while the required standard minimum investment amount was $1.8 million.
 Since the Regional Center Program expired on June 30, 2021, and hasn’t been revalidated yet, all EB-5 investments have to be direct.

 Additionally, because job creation is a major aim of the EB 5 visa program, ten full-time jobs for U.S. workers must be created or preserved for qualified workers by the investment in the new business or commercial enterprise.
 This must be done within the two-year period following your admission as a Conditional Permanent Resident (CPR).

 In order to have the conditions of your residence removed and become a lawful permanent resident, you must fulfill certain “physical presence” requirements.
 This means that you cannot spend more than a certain portion of the two years preceding your application for full lawful permanent residence outside of the United States.
 If you are absent from the United States for long periods of time, USCIS may find that you do not have the intention of establishing permanent residency in the United States.
-A knowledgeable and experienced attorney can help you prove that you have met the requirement that your investment must create jobs in the U.S.
+A knowledgeable and experienced attorney from a leading law firm can help you prove that you have met the requirement that your investment must create jobs in the U.S. This might also include some documents from your existing home country business.

 Because of the U.S. government’s concerns about money laundering, you can expect United States Citizenship and Immigration Services (USCIS) to verify the source of funds you plan to invest.
 A skillful attorney can help you compile the necessary documentation to show that your source of funds is legitimate.